kathleenleeper/config-snippets/LyX-config-notes.md

 # managing Tufte citations

-Using the Tufte handout class in LyX is beautiful and my preferred notetaking format, but citations are not fun.
-Among other reasons, as of writing, the only way to achieve proper side citations is by copying the sample handout file and editing appropriately.
-This is...not viable.
-Even when done 'properly' (i.e. Lyx rewrites the /cite inset to be /footnote/citep{} in the sample handout), the citations are incredibly long (full author list, title, all information) because they are meant to serve as full citations, and they are long *every* time they are cited.
-Sadly, there isn't tracking and the consequent ibid. type abbreviations.
+As of writing, the only way to achieve proper side citations is by copying the sample handout file and editing appropriately.
+Even when done 'properly' (i.e. Lyx rewrites the /cite inset to be /footnote/citep{} in the sample handout), the citations are too long (full author list, title, all information) because they are meant to serve as full citations.
+SAdly, no tracking to generate the consequent ibid. type abbreviations.

-Biblatex solves these.
-Implementing this takes a couple of steps, and citations need to be manually input with \autocite{key}, but...they're pretty, and they take Biblatex formatting commands, which means if you do use a full citation in the side notes it doesn't do it everytime.
-Onwards.
+Enter biblatex; citations need to be manually input with \autocite{key}, but they're pretty, and they take Biblatex formatting commands, which manages citation length.

 ## Biblatex setup